legut2/airCompressorController/README.md

 # airCompressorController
-Helps maintain two air compressors and keep them from wearing out prematurely
+Helps maintain two air compressors and keep the motors from wearing out prematurely